Operation ASHA: Social model

-Operation ASHA has established DOTS (Directly Observed Therapy, Short-Course) clinics in existing and accessible locations such as businesses, temples, and pharmacies where field staff supervise treatment.
-Going to these common places, rather than a separately established clinic, allows patients to avoid the negative stigma associated with TB.
-In rural areas, Operation ASHA uses mobile delivery, where a community health worker travels from village-to-village on a motorcycle/scooter carrying with him anti-TB drugs, supplies and equipment.
-TB patients in the slum are generally daily wagers.
-They cannot afford to miss an entire day's wage by going to a public hospital to get their medication.
-Hence Operation ASHA's centers are located in the community of the patients themselves and are open at a time convenient to them like early morning and late night so that they do not have to miss work in order to go and get their treatment.
+Operation ASHA provides TB treatment through convenient DOTS clinics in familiar places like shops and temples to reduce stigma.
+They also offer mobile services in rural areas.
+By offering flexible hours and community-based care, they help patients, especially daily wage earners, complete treatment without missing work.

 Operation ASHA stresses upon employing and training disadvantaged youths from the local community who understand the local culture and customs as TB-specific health workers.
 Two-thirds of Operation ASHA's staff is semi-literate/illiterate.
 Currently, Operation ASHA serves over 15 million people in India and Cambodia, with a team of over 250 field workers, 150 community partners, and over 4000 village workers.

-In addition, people are employed in India in the field of Haemophilia detection and care.
+In addition, people are employed in India in the field of haemophilia detection and care.